AUTOMATIC1111/stable-diffusion-webui/README.md

 - frame border animation when generating images
 - progress bar on top of the page always visible (when scroll for mobile)
 - remix icons
-- [ ] small arrows next to icons sent to inpaint, extras, img2img etc
 - style theme configurator extension to customize every aspect of theme in real time with cool global functions to change the hue / saturation / brightness or invert the theme colors
 - pan and zoom in out functionality for sketch, inpaint, inpaint sketch
 - fullscreen support for sketch, inpaint, inpaint sketch
-- [ ] component gallery navigate to previous generations inside the txt2img, img2img interface
-- [ ] and auto load the current generation settings
 - better lightbox with zoom in-out mobile gestures support etc..

+## TODO
+- small arrows next to icons sent to inpaint, extras, img2img etc
+- component gallery navigate to previous generations inside the txt2img, img2img interface
+- and auto load the current generation settings
-- [ ] credits/about page display all 300+ contributors so far inside the UI
+- credits/about page display all 300+ contributors so far inside the UI

 Quick Settings aside off-canvas view - drag and drop to custom sort your settings